oracle/terraform-provider-oci/docs/datasources/identity/policy.md

 * `name` - The name you assign to the policy during creation.
 The name must be unique across all policies in the tenancy and cannot be changed.
 Avoid entering confidential information.
 * `description` - The description you assign to the policy.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `time_created` - Date and time the policy was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.
 * `state` - The group's current state.
-[CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
+Allowed values are: [CREATING, ACTIVE, INACTIVE, DELETING, DELETED]
 * `inactive_status` - The detailed status of INACTIVE lifecycleState.
 * `version_date` - The version of the policy.
 If null or set to an empty string, when a request comes in for authorization, the policy will be evaluated according to the current behavior of the services at that moment.
 If set to a particular date (YYYY-MM-DD), the policy will be evaluated according to the behavior of the services on that date.